Winterwell Associates Ltd: Standard Terms and Conditions

 1. Client IP shall remain the property of the Client and all rights are reserved by them.
 Winterwell may utilise Client IP in fulfilling the contract but not outside of it without written permission from the Client.

-4. Winterwell, however, grants a royalty free licence, without prejudice to its position under the previous paragraphs, to the Client to use, copy and distribute any Foreground IP provided by Winterwell as a project deliverable.
+4. The Client grants a permanent royalty free licence to Winterwell to use, modify, copy, sell and distribute Foreground IP provided by Winterwell as a project deliverable.

-5. Where Winterwell's Background or Sideground IP is a requirement for use of the Foreground IP, Winterwell grants a licence to the Client to use, copy and distribute such Background or Sideground IP under the following restrictions:
+5. Where Winterwell's Background IP is a requirement for use of the Foreground IP, Winterwell grants a licence to the Client to use, copy and distribute such Background under the following restrictions:

-6. Where data is collected from the Client's customers by Winterwell acting on the Client's behalf, such data shall belong to the Client.
+1. Where data is collected from the Client's customers by Winterwell acting on the Client's behalf, such data shall belong to the Client.
 Winterwell may not use this data for any purpose without the Client's consent.
-The Client may request copies of this customer data, which Winterwell will deliver within a reasonable period not exceeding two weeks.
+The Client may request copies of this customer data, which Winterwell will deliver within a reasonable period not exceeding one month.

 8. Time Basis for Contracts